Generic Name: paliperidone (oral) (PAL ee PER i DONE)

 Invega may also be used for purposes not listed in this medication guide.

 Invega is not for use in psychotic conditions related to dementia.
-Paliperidone may cause heart failure, sudden death, or pneumonia in older adults with dementia-related conditions.
+Paliperidone may cause heart failure, sudden death, or pneumonia in older adults with dementia-related psychosis.

 While you are taking Invega, you may be more sensitive to temperature extremes such as very hot or cold conditions.
 Avoid getting too cold, or becoming overheated or dehydrated.
 Drink plenty of fluids, especially in hot weather and during exercise.
 It is easier to become dangerously overheated and dehydrated while you are taking this medicine.